AG: Ex-parole board chair violated law; too late for charges

 “What happened here was a clear abuse of power.
 What happened here was the epitome of putting criminals first, and victims last,” Miyares said.

-An attorney for Bennett, who left the role in 2020 and is now a judge in Virginia Beach, declined comment.
+Attorney Diane Toscano said in an emailed statement that the report “grossly targeted” Bennett, who left the parole board in 2020 and is now a judge in Virginia Beach.

+The report cherry-picked a time period for scrutiny that took place during a “once-in-a-lifetime pandemic,” Toscano said, also noting that in all parole cases, Bennett was one vote of the five-member board.

+“Judge Bennett is a dedicated public servant who has served with distinction on the bench, on the parole board, and as a respected attorney in the Virginia Beach legal community for decades.
+No attempt to vilify her changes that,” the statement said.

 The long-running controversy over the board — the membership of which has since been entirely overhauled — began with complaints from prosecutors and victims’ families about how parole decisions and notifications were handled at the start of the coronavirus pandemic during the tenure of former Democratic Gov. Ralph Northam.
 The matter escalated into a bitter dispute that has so far split mostly along partisan lines.